straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 cgi_ssdp.c processes SSDP requests.
 All information tags can be modified using API functions, e.g. GetDeviceName(), GetVendor(), GetModel(), GetDeviceUUID().
 All tags are defined and parsed by cgi_ssi.c.

-# Example for Login/Sign in UI
+# Example for sign-in UI

 * `/auth/login.html` is the default page before authentication.
 The user must provide the username and password.
 All web pages are physically located in the folder defined by `LOCAL_WEBROOT`.
 * `cgi_auth.c` processes the user’s sign-in/sign-out.
 This module responds to all requests with the prefix `/auth/*`.